bstojanovski/RC522-auth/README.md

 # RC522-auth
 Authentication of UID from cards with CSV provided file with data.
-The idea behind using the CSV type of data is so that the file is compatible and reusable with other services and platforms.
+The idea behind using the CSV type of data is that the file is reusable and compatible with other services and platforms.

 ## CSV file
-The CSV file format is UID;Name;Authorization which is basically the **UID** of the card, **Name** of the user and the **Authorization** status (true/false).
+The **authorized.csv** file format is UID;Name;Authorization which is basically the **UID** of the card, **Name** of the user and the **Authorization** status (true/false).

 ## LED light status
 The LED light connected on **GPIO 18** is used to determine the status whether the card is authorized or not.